politicalphysicist/politicalphysicist.github.io/content/Politics/21EnergyP1.md

 can release more GHGs than fossil fuels.

 That leaves solar power and wind.
-Given the relatively high latitude of the UK and the general cloudiness,
-[solar panels are massively unfit](https://www.theguardian.com/commentisfree/2010/mar/01/solar-panel-feed-in-tariff) as an energy source in this country.
+Given the relatively high latitude of the UK, general cloudiness, and fact that energy consumption is highest at the times of day and year with the least sunlight, [solar panels are massively unfit](https://www.theguardian.com/commentisfree/2010/mar/01/solar-panel-feed-in-tariff) as an energy source in this country.
 Furthermore, solar and wind are known as *intermittent* energy sources, as their output varies, often